-All students should be in school when the 8:45 A.M. bell rings.
+All students should be in school before the 8:45 a.m. bell rings.

 Excused lateness is due to any official appointment with an official note to the office upon arrival at the school (i.e. a note from the office of a doctor or dentist).